Condo (TV series)

 Condo is an American sitcom television series that aired on ABC from February 10 to June 9, 1983.
 The series stars McLean Stevenson and Luis Ávalos as the fathers of two families who move into condominium units next to each other.

-Sheldon Bull created the series, which was executive produced by Paul Junger Witt, Tony Thomas, and John Rich.
+Sheldon Bull created the Condo series, which was executive produced by Paul Junger Witt, Tony Thomas, and John Rich.
 Saul Turteltaub and Bernie Orenstein were also producers.

-This was the fourth sitcom to star McLean Stevenson since leaving M*A*S*H, all of them premiering while that series was still on.
+This was the fourth sitcom to star McLean Stevenson since leaving M*A*S*H, all of them premiering while that series was still on (in fact, Condo premiered over two weeks before M*A*S*H's "Goodbye, Farewell and Amen" finale aired).

 Synopsis

 James Kirkridge (Stevenson) was a middle-aged insurance salesman who was experiencing a gradual reversal in finances, so much that he and his wife Kiki (Brooke Alderson) had to put their rambling, palatial house in the suburbs up for sale, and downsize.
 Jesus "Jessie" Rodriguez (Avalos), a native of the Los Angeles barrio, had recently become successful as the owner of a landscaping business, enabling him and his wife Maria (Yvonne Wilder) to trade up to a more upscale neighborhood.
 Both couples ended up purchasing condominium units right outside a quaint Los Angeles-area fairway, and became each other's next-door neighbors.
 The white-bread Kirkridges at first mistook the Rodriguezes as the groundskeepers, but when Jessie informed them that he and his clan were in fact owners of the condo next door, wariness and bigotry ensued, mainly between staunch traditionalist James, a WASP, and the hot-headed, Roman Catholic Jessie, who had no patience for out-of-touch whites.
 Kiki, slightly daffy but strong enough to keep James from stepping out of line, was a little more accepting of her Hispanic neighbors, but found culture shock causing occasional friction between her and feisty Maria especially.